 I love the holidays.
 Not the sometimes insane hustle and bustle or the manufactured gifts of obligation, but the decorations, the time together with good friends and family, and the very thoughtful gifts that come wrapped in love.
 I’ve been pondering what to make as gifts for a few months now, only because I want to give something really special, and something that’s healthier too without being overt about it.

-A month ago, my mother-in-law gave me two of her old Jewish cookbooks.
+A month ago, my mother-in-law gave me two of her old cookbooks.
 They have her handwriting in them and some recipes clipped from newspapers.
-Joe is Jewish and I was raised Catholic so I know nothing about Jewish cooking.
-I have, though, been reading the cookbooks and am amazed at how healthy so many of their holiday recipes are.
+I’m impressed with how healthy the recipes are!
 Instead of being laden with sugar and flour, they often use dates, prunes, or honey as a sweetener and bake gluten-free with nut flours and potato flour or starch.
 I was thrilled.
-Joe just grinned and said, “Yeah, of course.”

 I’ve adapted a recipe from The Community Cook Book, which is a compilation of recipes from the Congregation of B’Nai Israel in Rhode Island published in 1947.
 The original recipe was called Fruit Candy, and I’ve tweaked it to my liking, added nuts, and decided that they should be called truffles for the holidays.
 Best of all, it’s naturally gluten-free and refined sugar-free.